DavidWeid/davids-place/README.md

 ### 🔧 Astro

-Astro's configuration file is `astro.config.mjs`.
+Astro’s configuration file is `astro.config.mjs`.
 Here we import tailwind, and mdx as our site integrations.
 We set the tailwind integration to also include `applyBaseStyles` to `false` to give us more control (see the next section "Styling").

 We also set `prefetch.prefetchAll` to `true`.
 This will prefetch all links according to the value of `prefetch.defaultStrategy`, which is not explicitly set in this case and so by default is set to `hover`.